PHP Login Form with Remember-Me using Cookie and Session

-The "Remember Me" checkbox in a login form is used to make user login easily as the user does not have to enter userid every time he/she logs in the system.
-If this checkbox is checked, a login form will automatically remember the userid next time the user logs in.
-We will use PHP session and cookies in this tutorial.
+The "Remember Me" checkbox in a login form can be implemented using PHP cookies.
+If this checkbox is checked, the login form will automatically remember the userid during the next login.
+In this tutorial, we will use PHP session and cookies in a PHP login form.

-In this topic, we will develop a PHP login form with "Remember Me" option using PHP and MySQL.
+We will develop a PHP login form with "Remember Me" checkbox using PHP and MySQL.
 If the user selects the checkbox during login, it will remember the email id and will be displayed next time user opens the login form.
-We will use PHP session and cookies to implement it.
 Use PHP setcookie() to create a cookie and read the cookie later.

 setcookie ("remember_email",$email,time() + 3600*24*365);